JosephTheEngineer/EdenUniverseBuilder/README.md

+This repo is not updated anymore!
+Please see this [link](https://www.github.com/josephtheengineer/uplink) for the rebranded app.

 # Eden Universe Builder
 A remake of the popular iOS game, Eden - World Builder, in the Godot Game Engine.